 There’s No Such Thing as “Non-Invasive”

 Lots of folks unfamiliar with diabetes are surprised to hear that all this equipment still pierces our skin, because they keep hearing about breakthrough “non-invasive” diabetes technology.

-While it is true that new inhalable insulin hit the market in the past year (MannKind’s Afrezza), so far that mealtime-only insulin has not been sufficient for use in an Artificial Pancreas system.
+While it is true that inhalable insulin hit the market in recent years (MannKind’s Afrezza), so far that mealtime-only insulin has not been sufficient for use in an AP system.
 Current AP systems use a pump that delivers insulin through a small “subcutaneous” (under the skin) cannula.

 It’s also been a dream for many decades to create a way to measure glucose without poking the skin, but we are not there yet either.
-So far, attempts to measure BG through the skin itself, through sweat, and even through your eyes have not been successful.
-But the experts are still hard at work trying.
-Note that Google is investing in developing contact lenses for glucose measurement.
-Cross your fingers (or your eyes?) for that one!
+So far, attempts to measure BG through the skin itself, through sweat, and even through the eyes have not been successful.

-We at the ‘Mine have been covering AP development for as long as it’s been around.
+We at DiabetesMine have been covering AP development for as long as it’s been around.
 Here’s a selection of some of our articles over the years: